gregsadetsky/minimalish-django-starter/README.md

 this project was done during my time at the [Recurse Center](https://recurse.com/)

 [^1]: it's really confusing to use the word "template" because it's not a ... [template](https://docs.djangoproject.com/en/4.2/topics/templates/)...
+[^2]: not married to this version, it's just very modern and version 5 juuust came out so I'll hang around 4.2